sveltejs/cli/community-addon-template/README.md

 This will create a SvelteKit project in the `temp` directory.

-To execute the addon, run:
+To execute the add-on, run:

 ```shell
 npm start
 ```

-## Sharing your addon
+## Sharing your add-on

-When you're ready to publish your addon to NPM, run:
+When you're ready to publish your add-on to NPM, run:

 ```shell
 npm publish
 ```

-Your published addon can now be used by anyone!
+Your published add-on can now be used by anyone!

 To execute the newly published package with `sv`, run: